gencorefacility/MAD/README.md

 ## Docker:
 All required software is packaged in a docker container available at: https://hub.docker.com/r/gencorefacility/mad

-## Config:
+## Running the pipeline:
-Download and edit the following parameters in the config file (nextflow.config)
+Clone the git repository and edit the following parameters in the nextflow.config file:

 `params.ref`: path to reference genome fasta.
 BWA index, fasta index, and picard reference dictionary must exist in the same dir.